-The official schedule will be posted at www.butler.edu/student-accounts.
-Any student needing to change their class schedule after the first day of the term should refer to the refund schedule prior to making any schedule change.
-It is critical that any student receiving financial assistance, particularly the Higher Education Award, Freedom of Choice Grant or Twenty First Century Scholar Award, contact the Office of Financial Aid before changing your enrollment.
+The official schedule is available at www.butler.edu/student-accounts.
+Students should refer to the refund schedule prior to making any schedule changes.
+Also, it is critical for students receiving financial assistance, particularly the Higher Education Award and Freedom of Choice Grant to contact the Office of Financial Aid before changing enrollment.